teiturswedbank/Dockerfiles/README.md

 We briefly outline what is going on in the Python 3.6 Dockerfile
 https://github.com/teiturswedbank/Dockerfiles/blob/master/s2i-python-container/3_6/Dockerfile

-Use a clean Centos 7 as parent image
+Use an official Centos 7 as parent image (see https://hub.docker.com/_/centos)
 ```
 FROM centos:7
 ```

-Useful environment variables
+Choose a location for the application
 ```
 ENV APP_ROOT=/opt/app-root \
     HOME=/opt/app-root/src